 Management and leadership is changing.
-Our research is about helping managers understand how – and showing what they can do about it.
-Last year’s landmark Management 2020 work found that the best-led organisations have a clear social purpose, a focus on their people and a commitment to develop the potential of the next generation – a three-part framework for success.
-So, this year our research builds on those themes.
+Our research is about helping managers understand how – and what they can improve performance and productivity.
+Our landmark Management 2020 report found that top organisations have a clear social purpose, a focus on their people and develop the potential of the next generation.
+Our subsequent research builds on those themes.

-Every CMI member can contribute to our research by taking part in our periodic surveys.
-Beyond that, we’re always interested in hearing about organisations with examples of good practice related to our areas of interest.
-If you’d like to share your story as a case study – or if you’re interested in sponsoring CMI research – contact us. [email: email@example.com]
+Every CMI member is invited to contribute to our research through periodic surveys.
+We’re always interested in hearing from organisations with examples of good management and leadership practice.
+If you’d like to share your story, or if you’re interested in sponsoring CMI research, please contact us. email: email@example.com

 The aim of Valuing your Talent is to build a greater understanding and appreciation of how people create and drive value in business.
 The programme is a collaborative, industry-led movement by 5 partners, of which CMI is one.